yontiii/quotes-app/README.md

 |Enter publish Date|date input|Display day quote was published|
 |Click submit button|------|Display inputted quote in the quotes section|

+## TECHNOLOGIES USED
+1.Angular 6
+2.Typescript.

+## BUGS
+The project has no known bugs as all errors and malfunctions have been cleared.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.